elocremarc/Plantbox/README.md

 ```
 $ XXXX pts/0 00:00:03 python3
 ```
-This number is the command we must kill.
-Kill it with the kill command:
+Use this number with the kill command to stop the PlantLapse.py:
 ```
 $ kill XXXX
 ```